Yandex Cloud

 Use the ready-made Audit-trails-dashboard:

-1. Open the control panel by clicking .
+1. Open the management panel by clicking .

 2. Under OpenSearch Dashboards, select Dashboard.